 Why should I carefully review and negotiate my teaching contract?

 Carefully reviewing and negotiating your teaching contract is important to ensure that you fully understand your rights and responsibilities, and that they are protected.
+Both parties should negotiate the contract in good faith to ensure fair and reasonable terms.
 It also allows you to address any potential issues or concerns before signing the contract.

 What should I do if I have questions or concerns about my teaching contract?